Seneca Creek Greenway Trail Marathon & 50k

 From I-270, exit at Clopper Rd W (MD 117).
 Proceed about 2 miles to the Seneca Creek State Park entrance on your left.
 You will be directed to the parking area after you pass the gatehouse.
 Parking is limited so please make efforts to carpool.

-Course: This is a loop course beginning and ending at Seneca Creek State Park with both races running together until the decision point.
-Exact course map will be posted upon park
+Course: This is a loop course beginning and ending at Seneca Creek State Park with ALL participants running together until the decision point.
+Relay participants will hand off their race bib AND chip approximately mid-way to their team mate.
+Only runners with bibs at the end will be timed.

-Start Time: Both race options will start promptly at 7am.
+Start Time: All race options will start promptly at 7am.

 Cut offs: The courses will close after 8.5 hours allowing plenty of time for all participants for whatever “extras” the course holds on race day.
 The finish line will close at 3:30pm.